kin-labs/rewards-engine/improvement-proposals/kik-valid-spend-guidelines-v2.1.md

 # Kin Improvement Proposal
-The purpose of this document is to outline a proposed improvement to the Valid Transaction Guidelines and Introduce KRE Update Guidelines.
+The purpose of this document is to outline a proposed improvement to the Valid Transaction Guidelines.

 *versioning:*
-- *Valid Transaction Guidelines 2.1, KRE Update Guidelines 1.0*
+- *Valid Transaction Guidelines 2.1*

 ## Proposed by:
 *Kik Interactive Inc. with significant contributions and revisions by asparagusm.*

 ## Abstract
-The purpose of this proposal is to introduce more effective policy for policing KRE payouts and KRE proposals.
+The purpose of this proposal is to introduce more effective policy for policing KRE payouts.
 This proposal does not attempt to change the KRE algorithm: an app who is following the Valid Transaction Guidelines should see no change to their KRE payouts.

-First, the proposal tightens existing process for KRE violations and introduces the Kin Community Council as a violations filter for the Kin Foundation.
-Secondly, this proposal introduces timelines and cadence for new KRE monetary policy so developers can be more confident about design decisions which optimize for the KRE.
+The proposal tightens existing process for KRE violations and introduces the Kin Community Council as a violations filter for the Kin Foundation.

 ## Summary of Improvements

-### 1) Valid Transaction Guidelines 2.1 ###
+### Valid Transaction Guidelines 2.1 ###

 *The text below is to replace SECTION C of the Valid Transaction Guidelines.*